next-multilingual/next-multilingual/README.md

 export const useFruitsMessages = useMessages;
 ```

-Of course you will have your messages files in the same directory:
+Of course, you will have your messages files in the same directory:

 ```properties
 exampleApp.fruits.banana = Banana